cpvalente/ontime/README.md

 # Ontime

+Ontime is an application for creating and managing event rundowns and timers.

 ### For live environments
 Ontime is designed for use in live environments. \
 This guides the application into being flexible and efficiently integrating into different workflows.